 5. The Chair of the ESRB shall hold confidential oral discussions at least twice a year and more often if deemed appropriate, behind closed doors with the Chair and Vice-Chairs of the Economic and Monetary Affairs Committee of the European Parliament on the ongoing activity of the ESRB.
 An agreement shall be concluded between the European Parliament and the ESRB on the detailed modalities of organising those meetings, with a view to ensuring full confidentiality in accordance with Article 8.
 The ESRB shall provide a copy of that agreement to the Council.

 5a.
 The ESRB shall reply orally or in writing to questions put to it by the European Parliament or by the Council.
 It shall reply to those questions without delay and in any event within five weeks from the date of their transmission to the ESRB.
+(80 Giegold)

 AMs that fall if COMP is adopted:10-11 Balz-Berès, 81-84 Balz, 85 Klinz, Tremosa i Balcells, Cornillet , 14 AFCO